 homify hint: One of the easiest ways to add personality to a simple hallway is through a two-tone look.
 Opt for the darker hue on the bottom, then heighten the look of your ceiling by adding the lighter colour on the top half.

+You can get most imaginative when it comes to colours for hallways.
 To achieve a more unique look with hallway colours, you have to have a good idea of the tone you want to create.
 And of the various ‘feelings’ produced by colours.
 For instance, yellow gives a feeling of warmth, while stone grey is a better choice if you want to create a neutral backdrop for your artwork and photographs hanging on the walls.
 And remember that white or neutral semi-gloss paint mouldings create a sense of crispness.

 Don’t overlook the importance of textures either.
 For example, applying paint to the walls via a sponge allows you to create a marble-like effect.
 And while we are always up for wallpapers, they can be quite costly; thus, first consider if this option falls within your budget.